What is Chiropractic?

 By correcting the alignment and mobility of your spine and extremities we can strengthen your brain, nervous system, and muscles.
 We do this by using adjustments (push or pull specific areas of the spine or extremities) and muscle therapy.
-The health of the brain and nervous system are also influenced by your diet, mental stress, prolonged sitting, lack of exercise or too much exercise, infections, and environmental toxins.
+The health of the brain and nervous system are also influenced by your diet, mental stress, prolonged sitting, lack of exercise or too much exercise, and environmental toxins.
 So sometimes we have to take a more holistic approach and use nutritional therapy, herbal medicine, supplements, stress management, detoxification, and lifestyle changes.

 By understanding how all of the pieces and systems of your body are interconnected, and how their function can be restored or “rebuilt”, many chronic health problems can be prevented and even reversed.

 When you approaching your health problems in this way, you can help rebuild yourself so you are the perfect picture of health.

 Dr. Collins focuses on restoring mobility, alignment, and strength to the spine, extremities and nervous system.

 - Investigative.
 Addresses the master control system of the body, the brain and nervous system, as one of the root causes of your health problem(s) which leads to optimal healing and long lasting results.